 A passing score of 84 must be achieved by the date announced, or the student will not be allowed to attend clinical days.
 Should a passing grade on the third exam (second retake) not be achieved, the student will receive a grade of "D" in RNSG 1441 and will not be able to progress in the program.
-The student must withdraw from RNSG 2360 and RNSG 2213.
+The student must withdraw from RNSG 2360 and RNSG 2213 (Basic only).

-Progression in Concurrent Courses: RNSG 1441 RNSG 2213 and RNSG 2360) Students must register and enroll in all nursing courses.
+14. Progression in Concurrent Courses: RNSG 1441, RNSG 2360, and RNSG 2213 (Basic only).
+Students must register and enroll in all nursing courses.
 A student who is unsuccessful in RNSG 1441 or RNSG 2360 may not progress in the concurrent course.